Owyn/Universal_Dark_Theme/README.md

 <h2><b>Important Notes:</b></h2>
 Userscript works well on simplemistic website designs with little color gradients and lack of shades used, because it makes all backgrounds into one background color and all text colors into one text color.

-Moreover not all website designs are competently done and might (and likely would) contain borked elements which would require hammering them out with your CSS (web style programming) knowledge.
+Moreover not all website designs are competently done and might (and likely would) contain broken elements which would require hammering them out with your CSS (web style programming) knowledge.
 Or you could just look for a ready-to-use userstyle for that specific website on userstyles.org or in google with "website.com dark theme script" search and not bother.

 There is no such thing as magic<br><img src="https://cdn.discordapp.com/emojis/369683046468681729.png">